MR ALEX BANEKE - OPHTHALMIC SURGEON - GLAUCOMA & CATARACT

 Nicotinamide

 There is ongoing research investigating whether oral nicotinamide tablets - at a dose of 1.5g daily for 6 weeks followed by 1.5g twice daily - may slow glaucoma progression.
 Nicotinamide does not reduce eye pressure but may slow glaucoma progression via a different mechanism: improving mitochondrial function.
+Rarely, nicotinamide may reduce liver function, so patients are advised to check their liver function blood tests 2-3 months after starting treatment and yearly while treatment continues.
 As trials on nicotinamide are ongoing, it is not currently recommended as a treatment by most glaucoma specialists.

 Side Effects of Nicotinamide